 In 1899 the Widnes & Runcorn Bridge Company was established under the chairmanship of Sir John Brunner to investigate the options.

 Their decision was to build a transporter bridge.
 This would be cheaper than an orthodox type of bridge and the passage of the transporter car could be timed to allow the passage of the ships.
 An Act of Parliament was obtained in 1900 giving approval for the bridge, and the Act also allowed for the formal ending of the ferry.
 It was designed by John Webster and John Wood.
 Construction began in December 1901.
-The two towers were 180 feet high and the distance between them spanned by a girder was 1,000 feet.
+The two towers were 180 feet high and the distance between them was 1,000 feet.

 A ticket for passage over the Widnes-Runcorn Transporter Bridge.
 For young readers who don’t know what a perambulator is, read pram, buggy, push chair!
 The cost of 1/9 is 9p in today’s money.